 I’m aware of my assumption that hiring slows down during the Summer.
 It makes sense, right?
 Everyone – or at least key personnel – goes on summer vacations.
 In my mind, everyone does it as a road trip, because that’s how I grew up: long windy weeks on a highway in middle America with little to no access to technology.
 Then there are the end-of-year holidays where the social calendar is so demanding that the weight of everything else just rolls off its back.

 Why does this matter?
 If you’re looking for work it is important to know how much of the void — no responses, callbacks, or signs of life – are actually because of your application versus circumstances beyond your control.
 I pulled together a Hiring Lifecycle where Job Seekers can see dips in hiring and can plan for them.
 What I discovered and my recommendations for how to adapt are captured in the infographic.

-Notice that I labeled the stages Q1 – Q4.
+Notice that I labeled the stages Q1 – Q4, as in the four quarters of the year.
 Hiring does, in fact, pick up starting in mid-January and again in September.
-Based on this, I recommend that during the Summer Slowdown you focus more on networking and leveling up or adding to your skillset.
+Based on this, I recommend that during the Summer Slowdown the focus be on networking and leveling up or adding to your skillset.

-Depending on your audience – list of target companies – the hiring lifecycle may not be this simple, which is why mastering your market through research and the ever-important informational interview will help you set both the tone and expectations for the job search ahead.
+Depending on your target audience – a list of ideal companies – the hiring lifecycle may not be this simple because their corporate budgets might reset during the Summer.
+For this reason, consider mastering your market through research and the ever-important informational interview.
+This will help you set both the tone and expectations for the job search ahead.